HarmonQuest: Filming and animation

 The show is recorded in front of a live audience at Victory Studios in Glendale, California, with parts of the stories being animated later.
 Filming typically takes place over an hour, which is then edited down to the 25-minute runtime.
 Harmon has cited The Ricky Gervais Show as an influence, as it also features a mix of live and animated footage.

 Reception

 The series has been likened to Critical Role, a web series streaming on Twitch and later uploaded to the Geek & Sundry YouTube channel since 2015.
-Unlike Critical Role episodes which are long-form, full-play D&D podcasts often exceeding 4hrs, HarmonQuest has been praised for its accessibility towards casual and beginner audiences.
-Javon Phillips of the LA Times said, "The show makes its ventures a lot less time-consuming and ups the watchability quotient by throwing in animated segments in digestible half-hour episodes.
+Unlike Critical Role episodes which are long-form, full-play D&D podcasts often exceeding four hours, HarmonQuest has been praised for its accessibility towards casual and beginner audiences.
+Javon Phillips of The Los Angeles Times said, "The show makes its ventures a lot less time-consuming and ups the watchability quotient by throwing in animated segments in digestible half-hour episodes.
 Gamemaster Spencer Crittenden approaches the show as just that — a show.
 It’s not just players playing the game and showing off their multi-sided dice-rolling skills."